stream-pi/essential-actions/README.md

 ### Twitch Chat Integration

-The first step is to acquire an OAuth token from https://twitchapps.com/tmi/, the generated OAuth token should look something like `oauth:xxxxx`.
+The first step is to acquire an [OAuth token](https://twitchapps.com/tmi/), the generated OAuth token should look something like `oauth:xxxxx`.

-In the Stream-Pi Server's Plugin page enter your Twitch username, and the generated token then click on `Save Twitch Chat credentials` button.
+Then in the Stream-Pi Server's Plugin page you will need to enter your Twitch username with the generated OAuth token then click on `Save Twitch Chat credentials` button.
 You should then be able to use the pre-bundled Twitch chat actions.

 ### Supported actions (see [Chat Commands](https://help.twitch.tv/s/article/chat-commands?language=en_US) for full documentation)